KastelApp/Websocket/ReadMe.md

 Kastel is an open-sourced chatting application, Its like [Discord](https://discord.com) but open-sourced and free, It is currently in development and is not ready for use yet, If you want to contribute please read the [Contributing](#contributing) section.

-# ⚠️⚠️ WebSocket moved into the API

-~~The main focus around it is for the some of the community to help develop and improve it, This will allow the community to have a say in how the application is developed and what features are added, This will also allow the community to help improve the application and make it better for everyone.~~

 # Contributing

-~~If you want to contribute fork the development branch, make your changes, verify it works then create a pull request with the changed things, In the Pull request explain what you changed and why you changed it.
-If you want to make more then one change please do it in one pull request unless they are big things (Like changing Packages, Completely refactoring code etc etc)~~
+If you want to contribute fork the development branch, make your changes, verify it works then create a pull request with the changed things, In the Pull request explain what you changed and why you changed it.
+If you want to make more then one change please do it in one pull request unless they are big things (Like changing Packages, Completely refactoring code etc etc)

 ## Maintainers